tshrv/technical-handbook/git/git-remote.md

 ```

-`git pull` is essentially shorthand for a `git fetch` followed by a `merge` of whatever branch was just fetched.
+`git pull` is essentially shorthand for a `git fetch` followed by a `git merge` of whatever branch was just fetched.
 ```
 # remote
 c0<--c1<--c3(main)